Laurel F. Vlock, Filmmaker, Co-founder of the Video Archive

 A Valts (The Waltz)"The Waltz" is based on the poem by Aaron Lutsky, pen name of the Yiddish poet Aaron Zucker (1894-1957).
 Aaron was born in Ukraine, immigrated to New York in the early 20s century...
 More

 Lawrence L. Langer: A Life in TestimonyFor sixty years, Larry’s uncompromising warnings have served to protect the field of Holocaust study from deteriorating into a shallow view of history...
 More

 Invisible YearsThe film will be based on my book, Invisible Years, about my extended Jewish family living in the German-occupied Netherlands.
 The experiences of the De Zoete, Geismar and Cohen families...
 More

 Julia Pirotte: Out of FrameThis film will tell the story of the photojournalist and activist Julia Pirotte.
 Her extraordinary life, the power of her photography, and the richness of her Fortunoff testimony...
 More

-The first film produced as part of the Vlock Fellowship Film Series, I Am Free -- But Who Is Left?
-Produced by the Fortunoff Video Archive's former Archivist, Joanne W. Rudof, and Professor Emeritus Lawrence Langer, the film portrays a close-knit, happy family in Hrubieszów, Poland, a small town with a majority Jewish population, that is until the Nazi invasion in 1939.
+The first film produced as part of the Vlock Fellowship Film Series, I Am Free — But Who Is Left? is produced by the Fortunoff Video Archive’s former Archivist, Joanne W. Rudof, and Professor Emeritus Lawrence Langer.
+The film portrays a close-knit, happy family in Hrubieszów, Poland, a small town with a majority Jewish population, that is until the Nazi invasion in 1939.
 The destruction and murder of the family and the Jews is described through first person accounts, maps, personal photographs, and documents.